thedevcaptain/interfejs/README.md

 - `token.json` there will be stored the tokens needed for the connection.
 - `code.txt` this file is the second one you have to create in order to authenticate.
 Since it's oAuth2, once you go to the auth link that the module (on the first run) will provide you, a code will be generated and it is needed to be placed into that file.

-With all four of these files, the module is ready to go.
+With all three of these files the module is ready to go.

 #### API Key